Bike Month & Beyond: Resources for active transportation champions

 Bike to School timeline

-September: Present your ideas to the school PTA and find your allies.
-Ask the principal if they can be involved in Bike to School month in any way.
+September: Present your ideas to the school PTA/MIT and find your allies.
+Ask the principal if s/he can be involved in Bike to School month in any way.
 Select a date for a Bike to School assembly if your school plans these at the beginning of the year.

-October: Determine the scope of your Bike to School program, coordinate logistics, and find out what additional resources you may need.
+October: Determine the scope of your Bike to School program, coordinate logistics and find out what additional resources you may need.
 Search for grants and potential donors.
-Many businesses prefer to be contacted for donation requests several months in advance.
+Many businesses prefer to be contacted for donation requests several weeks or months in advance.

 November: Keep in touch with volunteers.
 Consider hosting a fundraiser for Bike to School Month if you are still in need of more financial resources.

 February: Remind parents and kids that Bike to School Month is coming up in May.
 Send out a second call for volunteers if needed.

 March: Finalize Logistics and send a reminder email to volunteers with event details and tasks.
 Start thinking about next year and request a budget line from your PTA.

 April: Spread the word about your event to local news outlets including your parent newsletter, local blog and school calendar.
 Get kids registered!
 Register your school’s program at walkbiketoschool.org as it is an important national tracker for the national bike to school movement.
 Host a bike rodeo (bike skills/obstacle course) on your school playground.